 In Big Brother Canada 1, Talla.
 She tries very hard constantly to win competitions, but never does either due to an Epic Fail or being outplayed.
 Every time, she keeps saying she knows she'll get it this time, but is evicted in fourth place by Emmett.

-The last episode of Blake's 7 was an even bigger Shoot The Shaggy Dog moment, what with its Kill 'em All ending.
+The last episode "Blake" was an even bigger Shoot The Shaggy Dog moment, what with its Kill 'em All ending.

 Hell, the whole of Season 4 (the last season) was spent shooting shaggy dogs.
 They barely accomplish anything except survival — and fail that in the final episode.
 All the episodes are dedicated to tearing them apart — everyone around them dies, they lose important people, Avon's grip on sanity gradually weakens...